-The Year will help highlight the crucial role of basic sciences for sustainable development, and emphasize their contributions to the implementation of the 2030 Agenda and achievement of the Sustainable Development Goals (SDGs).
+The Year helps highlight the crucial role of basic sciences for sustainable development, and emphasize their contributions to the implementation of the 2030 Agenda and achievement of the Sustainable Development Goals (SDGs).

 These aims are strongly aligned with the ISC’s mission to increase evidence-informed decision-making on urgent global challenges, and its vision of science as a global public good.
-The IYBSSD would complement nicely the ISC initiatives to support the 2030 Agenda.
+The IYBSSD complements nicely the ISC initiatives to support the 2030 Agenda.

 The proposal for the Year was developed by the International Union of Pure and Applied Physics (IUPAP), under the leadership of Michel Spiro, IUPAP President, with the encouragement and support of the ISC and its many members, partner institutions and UNESCO.

 - Press release: IYBSSD proclaimed by the United Nations General Assembly

 - Opening Ceremony of the Year at UNESCO’s Paris headquarters

 - Distinguished Lecture Series in 2023 : Webinars co-organized with the GeoUnions